 Statement from Deborah Delisle, President and CEO of the Alliance for Excellent Education, on the Coronavirus Child Care and Education Relief Act

-The Coronavirus Child Care and Education Relief Act is comprehensive legislation that provides critical assistance to the families and students impacted most by the COVID-19 pandemic.
+The Coronavirus Child Care and Education Relief Act (CCCERA) is comprehensive legislation that provides critical assistance to the families and students impacted most by the COVID-19 pandemic.
 This legislation includes much-needed funding for states to avoid massive cuts to education and other key services families need now more than ever—including money to provide internet and computers to millions of disconnected households.

 All4Ed Issues Joint Recommendations for States and Districts to Prioritize Equity in the COVID-19 Response and Recovery